vizia/vizia-book/src/foreword.md

 Welcome to the Vizia book!

-Vizia is a crate for building GUI applications.
-It presently supports Windows, Linux, and MacOS desktop targets, as well as audio plugins and Web.
+Vizia is a crate for building desktop GUI applications.
+It presently supports Windows, Linux, and MacOS desktop targets.

 The Vizia project's home is [https://github.com/vizia](https://github.com/vizia) and the main Vizia repository is [https://github.com/vizia/vizia](https://github.com/vizia/vizia).